bigabdoul/BlazorFormManager/README.md

       return new[]
       {
+        // Reference to the AutoUpdateUserModel class is required!
         // nameof(AutoUpdateUserModel.AgeRange) and nameof(AutoUpdateUserModel.FavouriteColor)
-        // refer to the model's property names to which the options respectively apply new SelectOptionList(nameof(AutoUpdateUserModel.AgeRange), ageOptions),
+        // refer to the model's property names to which the options respectively apply. new SelectOptionList(nameof(AutoUpdateUserModel.AgeRange), ageOptions),
         new SelectOptionList(nameof(AutoUpdateUserModel.FavouriteColor), colorOptions),
       };